 Not because technology is meant to, or able to, replace real human care.
 It is more like the opposite: Because it can help freeing human resources, further the care for the individual users and improve the working conditions for the caring personnel.
 This thought grew quickly, and Suma Care Aps was born in 2012 and our first solution Wear&Care® followed.

 A number of domestic partners and investors, which also saw the same caring- and economical perspectives in us.
 The main idea is materializing in the product Wear&Care®, a product that already are proving its worth in the real life, amongst future users and caring personnel.
 Proving itself valuable economically and providing a more dignified life for the users.
 We are also experiencing an increasing amount of attention from international investors, producers and future partners.

 We tested the prototype in the autumn of 2013 in a Danish nursing home – Holmely.
 The solution was well received, and we gained valuable feedback from the staff, users and relatives.
 This feedback helped transform the prototype to an actual product.
-We continued the test process in 2014 and 2015 with repeated successes, both in Holmely and other caring facilities.
+We continued the test process in the years to follow with repeated successes, both in Holmely and other caring facilities.

 Welfare technology cannot and shall not replace human care.
 Welfare technology can free up human resources and give the opportunity for more care, but only when we combine it with well-considered choices and priorities.
 This is the background for our company and our five main values.

 One of Suma Care’s most important aims is to create a better quality of life for the people using our solutions.
 With this aim follows the responsibility as an obligation for the user, the relatives and the caring personnel.
 This responsibility is also valid in the way we handle sensitive information, information that we protect not just out of duty, but also on principle.